Sustainable Pasture Management in Texas: Optimizing forage production and nutrient use in various environments and soils

 • Animal Production: feed/forage

-Measurements will be taken on agricultural experiment station plots and on two farmers' fields with different treatments including applied fertilizer and harvest interval.
-The experiment will be laid out as a split block randomized complete block design with three replications.
+Measurements will be taken in 2019 on agricultural experiment station plots and on four farmers’ fields with different treatments including applied fertilizer and harvest interval.
+The field experiment was not repeated in 2020 because of COVID restrictions, but will be repeated in 2021.
+The experiment was laid out as a split block randomized complete block design with three replications.
 Results of this project will lead to optimized management of these accessions, esp. applied fertilizer, to minimize cost, maximize profit return, and avoid negative environmental impacts (esp. soil and water qualities), and maximize forage quality.
-Information derived from these sites will be used to develop process-based modeling of crop growth.
+Information derived from these sites was used to develop process-based modeling of crop growth.
 This model is an effective way of representing how EG accession, environment, and cropping management interactions affect forage production.
 This will increase the accuracy of crop productivity estimates and improve planning adaptation strategies to reduce risks and uncertainties about economic returns generated from planting EG. The developed forage model system will be used for decision-making, farm planning and educating farmers or ranchers about potential benefits of EG establishment.
 Education effort for farmers or ranchers will be carried out using field demonstrations and through news publications directed towards agricultural producers.
-Farmers will be offered a chance to visit the research plot areas, with an annual field day and talks by the researchers to discuss the economic and environmental benefits and remaining challenge of an EG production system.
+Farmers will be offered a chance to visit the research plot areas, with an annual field day and talks by the researchers to discuss the economic and environmental benefits and remaining challenge of an EG production system

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.